WRTT-FM

 WRTT-FM (95.1 FM, "Rocket 95.1") is a commercial radio station licensed to Huntsville, Alabama, and airing an active rock format.
 It is owned by the Black Crow Media Group with the license held by BCA Radio LLC.
-Black Crow Media Group owns two other Huntsville stations, 99.1 WAHR and 1550 WLOR.
 The studios are located off University Drive (U.S. Highway 72) in Huntsville.

-WRTT-FM has an effective radiated power (ERP) of 13,500 watts.
-The transmitter is off NW Juniper Drive, northwest of Huntsville.
+WRTT-FM's transmitter is off NW Juniper Drive, northwest of Huntsville.